Kairotic/penelope/types/tablet.md

 firstColour (Ply (t:_) r) = firstColour t
 ```

-Returns the colour of a strand, or if the thread has more than one
+This returns the colour of a strand, or if the thread has more than
-strand, the colour of the 'first' one.
+one strand, the colour of the 'first' one.

 -- A curve is a sequence of actions -- representing how to use a one
 -- dimensional thread to fill a two dimensional surface..